moritzschwyzer/tciaclient/README.md

 > This Python package uses the official TCIA REST API to enable downloads from www.cancerimagingarchive.net from within Python scripts and Jupyter Notebooks.

 The documentation can be found at https://moritzschwyzer.github.io/tciaclient/.
+This PyPI/Conda package is based on source code of the TCIA-API-SDK https://github.com/TCIA-Community/TCIA-API-SDK.

 ## Install